 A programmable piece of software exposing methods for reads and writes that also maintains its own world state around the state and ownership of assets.
 Smart contracts must be written in a language that compiles down to EVM interpretable byte code.
 Typically written in Solidity.
 Smart contracts can leverage an event interface to emit designated transaction information when one or more methods are invoked.

 A technique for modeling digital and real world assets on the blockchain.
 Tokens can be fungible or non-fungible and can be dynamically exchanged through atomic swaps and escrow smart contracts.

 A submodule of the Quorum Tessera module responsible for private transaction processing.
 Stores hashes, encrypted payloads and encrypted symmetric keys related to specific private transactions.
-See the Mechanics of a Private Transaction in Quorum documentation or the Quorum Wiki for further details.
+See the Quorum Wiki for further details.

 Designated nodes within an Istanbul BFT or clique PoA consensus orchestration responsible for validating the integrity of a proposed block against their own view of the blockchain.
 Validators are synonymous with "signers", as they append their digital signature to the block header.